Independence Township, New Jersey: Local government

 Independence Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

 As of 2022, members of the Independence Township Committee are Mayor Robert M. Giordano (R, term on committee ends December 31, 2024; term as mayor ends 2022), Glenn Cougle (R, 2024), Kathleen Gesumaria (R, 2023), Bonnie Kelsey (R, 2023) and Michael S. Pennington (R, 2022).

 Federal, state, and county representation

 Independence Township is located in the 7th Congressional District and is part of New Jersey's 24th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Independence Township had been in the 23rd state legislative district.